microsoft/ML-For-Beginners/4-Classification/3-Classifiers-2/README.md

 ✅ Learn about [Support-Vectors](https://scikit-learn.org/stable/modules/svm.html#svm)

-Support-Vector Classifiers are part of the [Support-Vector Machine](https://en.wikipedia.org/wiki/Support-vector_machine) family of ML methods that are used for classification and regression tasks.
+Support-Vector classifiers are part of the [Support-Vector Machine](https://wikipedia.org/wiki/Support-vector_machine) family of ML methods that are used for classification and regression tasks.
 SVMs "map training examples to points in space" to maximize the distance between two categories.
 Subsequent data is mapped into this space so their category can be predicted.
 ## Ensemble Classifiers

 Let's follow the path to the very end, even though the previous test was quite good.
 Let's try some 'Ensemble Classifiers, specifically Random Forest and AdaBoost: